Scarlet Witch: Marvel Cinematic Universe

 Wanda Maximoff / Scarlet Witch appears in media set in the Marvel Cinematic Universe, portrayed by Elizabeth Olsen.
-Wanda first appears in the mid-credits scene of the live-action film Captain America: The Winter Soldier (2014), before making subsequent appearances in the live-action films Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Doctor Strange in the Multiverse of Madness (2022) as well as the live-action Disney+ miniseries WandaVision.
-Additionally, alternate timeline versions of Maximoff appear in the Disney+ animated series What If...? and Multiverse of Madness.
+Wanda first appears in the mid-credits scene of the live-action film Captain America: The Winter Soldier (2014), before making subsequent appearances in the live-action films Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Doctor Strange in the Multiverse of Madness (2022) as well as the live-action Disney+ miniseries WandaVision (2021).
+Additionally, alternate timeline variants of Maximoff appear in the Disney+ animated series What If...? and Multiverse of Madness.